skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
+* Version 0.99 : Removed automatic calculation of Fcr -> setting the correct interval boundaries of option altspace() not possible automatically
+* Version 0.98a:
+  *	Displays now the full name of a variable in case of multi equation commands.
+  * Shortened the displayed result and added a format option -> get s overriden by the same named option of matlistopt();
+  * Do not calculate any more results for coefficients in r(table) with missing p-value -> previously only checked for missing standard error which is sometimes not enough, e.g. in case of heckman estimation.
 * Version 0.98 : Added a subcommand to install the dialog boxes to the User's menubar.
 Fixed an incorrect references to the leukemia example in the help file.
 * Version 0.97 : Further sanity checks of the input to avoid conflict between different options, added possibility to install dialog box into the User menubar.
 * Version 0.96 : Added an example how to calculate all statistics for the leukemia dataset; minor fixes in the documentation of all commands and better handling of the matrix option.